dorcastan/cvwo-assignment/docs/Journal.md

 # My Learning Journal

+## 13 Jan 20: Entry 0xA

+Successfully enhanced search functionality!

+* It's possible to construct SQL queries through Rails from JSONAPI::Resources.

+## 09 Jan 20: Entry 1001

+Managed a basic search, and tried to do a (very small) bit of optimisation.
+Still trying to figure out a way to do partial search.

+Learning points:
+1. Monitor SQL queries through the console to see database queries and figure out how the application is working

+## 08 Jan 20: Entry 1000

+Experimented with different combinations of resource and route configurations.
+Considered custom controller actions too, but concluded that they're not the preferred course of action (for RESTful interfaces).

+Eventually decided to just try working through the existing (basic) API for to-dos and tags, although it will be highly inefficient.
+Finally got tagging up and running!

+Learning points (besides the above):
+1. How to make data from different tables accessible through the API (`JSONAPI::Resources` *is* the server API layer)

+Question:
+1. So much data validation that seems to do the same thing – where should it be?

+## 07 Jan 20: Entry 111

+* Chapters 7 and 11 (Query Interface, Routing)

+## 06 Jan 20: Entry 110

+* Layers: Database --> Model --> Controller --> API (Routes)
+* Database migrations
+* Read through Chapters 2 - 6 (Basics, Migrations, Validations, Callbacks, Associations)

 ## 04 Jan 20: Entry 101

 Attempted to edit to-dos on separate pages, but gave up because I couldn't